Ergonomic Tips to Prevent Work From Home Strains

 • Making sure your chair is equipped with armrests

-• Picking a chair that’s built with an ample amount of cushioning and breathable/mesh fabric, for added support
+• Picking a chair that’s built with an ample amount of cushioning and breathable/mesh fabric, for added support.

 Contact Don Valley Health and Wellness Centre Today